petraratkai/ISSIE_DrawBlock/README-tl319.md

 ### Analysis of how/why code works
 ### Analysis of how/why code works

+* Will demo all orientations of end point.
+* Will demo radial wire rendering
+* Will demo jump wire rendering
+* Will demo modern wire rendering

 This section need not contain analysis if the code can be demonstarted working.
 In that case list as bullet points the features you will demonstarte (quickly) in the 5 min interview.